How to play disc golf even without a course

 But what if you’ve recently fallen in love with the game yet don’t have a course anywhere near you?
 Those of us who are fortunate enough to live close to our favourite layouts might consider this to be a true nightmare, but for many people around the world, playing a round of disc golf might involve more time in the car than it’s even worth.
 Can you still enjoy your favourite sport without a course?
 We say yes!

 Getting The Tools

 While a disc golf course is certainly nice to have when you’re interested in playing a round, it’s not as essential as having actual discs to play with.
-No matter where you live, you can head over to The Frisbee Shop to pick up anything your heart desires.
+If you’re wondering about ‘disc golf supplies near me’, no matter where you live, you can head over to The Frisbee Shop to pick up anything your heart desires.
 If you’re newer to the sport you might want to start out with less expensive discs, while more experienced disc golfers could be on the hunt for backups to their most trusted molds.
 Whatever the case, The Frisbee Shop has what you need.

 For some, heading out to a field or even putting in the backyard is enough disc golf for them without actually visiting a course.
 In order to hone in on your skills and make the most of your time, having at least one basket is crucial.
 Again, swing over and purchase one of several RAD basket options online and have it shipped straight to your door.

 If you’re on a budget and only have one or two discs to play with, all is not lost.
 You can still enjoy a full-fledged game of disc golf at your local park with some of your closest friends or even embark upon a solo round if you choose.
 How can this be done without baskets you ask?